Derek Schuurman’s biography

 Meeting Carina

-Derek and Carina Schuurman My wife, Carina, grew up in the Netherlands on a dairy farm ("boerderij") in the province of Utrecht.
+Derek and Carina Schuurman My wife, Carina, grew up in the Netherlands on a dairy farm (a "boerderij") in the province of Utrecht near the town of Breukelen.
 My wife and I met while we were still undergraduate students; she was a student at the new campus of Redeemer College while I was studying engineering at the University of Waterloo.
 We were mutually attracted to each other: a fine arts major and an engineer.
-In those days, I traveled frequently between Waterloo and Redeemer to visit Carina in my trusty, brown, nondescript, 1981 Dodge Omni.
+In those days, I traveled frequently between Waterloo and Redeemer to visit Carina in my (mostly) trusty, brown, nondescript, 1981 Dodge Omni.
 These were my first encounters with Redeemer, an insitution whose history would intersect my own in many ways.
 My wife, Carina, graduated from the first education class at Redeemer College and went on to teach in the small town of Drayton, Ontario where we lived for a time.
+In subsequent years, we were blessed with four children for whom Carina was a loving and dedicated mother.

-Carina also had a gift and calling as a teacher; in particular, she loved integrating outdoor education into all subject areas.
+Carina had a gift for teaching; in particular, she loved integrating outdoor education into all subject areas.
 After our children were school-aged, Carina returned part-time to teach in Ontario and later in Michigan, where she was able to pursue her passion for outdoor education.
 She was a nuturing and much-loved teacher and she touched the lives of many students over the years.

 The Move from Industry to Teaching